section-engineering-education/engineering-education/content/articles/introducing-threads-in-java-socket-programming/index.md

 Run the `Server.java` and the `Client.java` one after another.
 To execute numerous instances of the client program simultaneously, utilize an IDE like multiple instances, or run the client software in separate files.
 To get the results data input stream displayed above, you will need numerous clients.

 ### Conclusion
-This article taught socket programming, Thread and its use, server-side programming, and client-side programming.
+This article covers socket programming, `Thread` and its use, server-side programming, and client-side programming.

-Our implementation showed the importance of Threads in Java, enhancing and understanding Threads in Java socket programming.
+Our implementation showed the importance of threads in Java, enhancing and understanding threads in Java socket programming.

 Happy learning!